List of S.W.A.T. (2017 TV series) characters: Charice Harrelson

 Charice Harrelson is Hondo's mother.
 She is portrayed by Debbie Allen.

 Briana Harrelson

 Briana Harrelson is Hondo's half-sister.
 She is portrayed by Gabrielle Dennis.

 Winnie Harrelson

 Winnie Harrelson is Hondo's older sister.
 She is portrayed by April Parker Jones.

 Andre Harrelson

 Andre Harrelson is Hondo's cousin who comes to visit him in "The Heights".
 He is portrayed by Freddy D. Ramsey Jr.

 Darryl Henderson

 Darryl Henderson is the son of Hondo's best friend.
 Darryl spent time in juvenile detention.
 He later lives with Hondo, and in "Invisible", Hondo reveals that he will apply to become Darryl's legal guardian.
 He is portrayed by Deshae Frost.

 Leroy Henderson

 Leroy Henderson is Hondo's childhood friend and father of Darryl Henderson.
 He was incarcerated in California State Prison from seasons one to three and was released on parole in season four.
-He is portrayed by Michael Beach.
+When Daryl is shot by a drug addict he has gang affiliates look for the shooter, though Hondo intervenes and arrests the culprit.
+In season 4 Hondo does not help him obtain parole by vouching for him as reformed, Leroy in turn accuses Hondo of attempting to remove him from his sons life.
+He is paroled anyway, to Hondo's dismay and becomes a partner in his sons venture.
+Despite their animosity he helps Hondo by ensuring young gang members are not drawn into a race riot caused by a group of supremacists who were involved in the death SWAT officer Erika Rogers He is portrayed by Michael Beach.